wknapik/lastcwd/README.md

 ## WINDOWID
 tl;dr - gnome-terminal, lxterminal, terminator and screen will not work as a source of information about the last working directory for lastcwd.
-Aterm, konsole, sakura, urxvt, xfce4-terminal, xterm and tmux are known to work.
+Aterm, konsole, mate-terminal, sakura, urxvt, xfce4-terminal, xterm and tmux are known to work.

 Some terminal emulators implement optimizations, that cause every one of their windows to have the same child process.
 This obscures the path that lastcwd